njelly/TofuECS/README.md

         _simulation.Tick();
     }
     ```
-    Note here that system events are useful both for processing simulation input and for communicating between systems.
+  - Note: System events are useful both for processing simulation input and for communicating between systems.
 Every instance of `ISystemEventListener<MyInput>` in your systems array will immediately receive a callback that allows you to respond to the data.

 - Q: *"How do I rollback my simulation to a previous state?"* A: Use `GetState<TComponent>` for tracking your state and `SetState<TComponent>` when going back in time to some other state.
 Look at `RollbackTest()` in TofuECS.Tests.